guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-4.md

 </em>
 </div>

 The town was much more lively today than it had been yesterday.
 The shops were open and tourists were walking down the street.
 It was a regular tourist town now!
 The secret to the transformation was the cruise ship docked at a distance.
 Mahahual was a regular stop for cruise ships making their way on the eastern coast of the continent.
-When the cruise ships docked, the taxis plied, the shops opened, the masseurs called out the happy wide eyed tourists walking the streets.
+When the cruise ships docked, the taxis plied, the shops opened, the masseurs called out the happy tourists walking the streets, the shacks played loud music to attract patrons.
 These were mostly American tourists, wide eyed and loud, splurging their dollars and pumping them in the local economy.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49744425008_2f7bf8f89f_c.jpg" data-toggle="lightbox">